 Instructor-led training activities during your class

-- Mind mapping or bullet journaling helps attendees break down complex concepts into digestible nuggets of information.
+Mind mapping or bullet journaling helps attendees break down complex concepts into digestible nuggets of information.
 Mind maps are then displayed during breaks – roadshow style – and discussed with other attendees.

-- Relationship-building activities have been growing in popularity.
+Relationship-building activities have been growing in popularity.
 Find them all in the slide below:

-Instructor-led training techniques after your training
+Instructor-led training techniques after your class

 Job aids co-developed during training

 The image on the left in the slide above is a job aid Cauthen has kept on her desk for the past 14 years.
-As she explains, this aid is powerful because it is germane to the experience itself and recalls activities that went into creating it.
+As she explained, this aid is powerful because it is germane to the experience itself and recalls activities that went into creating it.
 The image on the right is a facsimile of this aid created using a Poll Everywhere report.